Homer: Hey, when do we get the check for this? Marge: Well, they said they changed it just enough so they don't have to pay us.

 Before all the car chases and explosions happen, the cult in Never Say Die instigates a mass suicide similar to the one instigated by the People's Temple in Jonestown, Guyana.

-Robert Altman's Hollywood satire The Player has movie executive Larry Levy suggest that studios "eliminate writers from the artistic process" and instead take movie stories from newspaper stories.
+Invoked in The Player, which has movie executive Larry Levy suggest that studios "eliminate writers from the artistic process" and instead take movie stories from newspaper stories.

 Cyberbully is ABC Family's attempt to make a "realistic" drama about a real issue teens face. (in this case, cyberbullying).